jhthorsen/json-validator/swagger2.markdown

 JSON Schema is a powerful tool for describing and validating the structure of JSON data.
 The building blocks in a JSON Schema are strings, numbers, arrays and objects (hashes).
-It allows you to define rules on top of those basic building blocks which results in powerful tool for validation.
+Swagger allows you to define rules on top of those basic building blocks which results in powerful tool for validation and as well a documented API.

 ---
 class: center, middle